WojtekFulmyk/mlcausality/README.md

 * `bivariate_mlcausality` : Runs `mlcausality` to test for all bivariate Granger causal relationships amongst the time-series passed to the parameter `data`.
 * `loco_mlcausality` : Runs `mlcausality` to test for all Granger causal relationships amongst the time-series passed to the parameter `data` by successively leaving one column out (loco).
 This function tests for Granger causality in the presence of exogenous time-series whereas `bivariate_mlcausality` only tests for bivariate combinations.
 * `multireg_mlcausality` : A multiregression analogue of `mlcausality`.
 Most users will probably never have to run `multireg_mlcausality` directly; rather, it is expected that `multiloco_mlcausality` will be run instead.
 Currently `multireg_mlcausality` only supports the kernel ridge regressor and the CatBoost regressor.
 * `multiloco_mlcausality` : A multiregression analogue of `loco_mlcausality`.
-This function uses `multireg_mlcausality` under the hood and is therefore currently supported for kernel ridge regressor and the CatBoost regressor. __If you would like to recover Granger causal connections for an entire network efficiently using kernel ridge regression this is the function you want to use__.
+This function uses `multireg_mlcausality` under the hood and is therefore currently supported for the kernel ridge regressor and the CatBoost regressor only. __If you would like to recover Granger causal connections for an entire network efficiently using kernel ridge regression this is the function you want to use__.

 ### Basic usage

-Suppose you have just 2 time-series of equal length, `X` and `y`, and you would like to find out whether `X` Granger-causes `y` only.
+Suppose you have just 2 time-series of equal length, `X` and `y`, and you would like to find out whether `X` Granger-causes `y`.
 Then you can run:

     import mlcausality
     import numpy as np